Brandon Graham: Professional career

 Graham signed a one-year contract extension with the Eagles on March 15, 2021.
 In Week 2 of the 2021 season, Graham suffered a torn Achilles and was placed on season-ending injured reserve on September 21, 2021.

 After recording 2.5 sacks, two tackles for loss, a pass defended, five quarterback hits and a forced fumble in week three of the 2022 season against the Washington Commanders, Graham was named NFC Defensive Player of the Week for the first time in his career.
 In Week 14, Graham had three sacks, four tackles, and a forced fumble in a 48–22 win over the Giants, earning NFC Defensive Player of the Week, his second of the season.
 Graham helped the Eagles reach Super Bowl LVII.
 It was Graham's second appearance in the Super Bowl.
 The Eagles lost 38–35 to the Kansas City Chiefs.

 On March 10, 2023, Graham re-signed with the Eagles on a one-year contract.
 At the time, Graham was the longest tenured Eagle with 178 regular-season games played.
 In 2023, Graham tied Chuck Bednarik for most years as an Eagle with 14 seasons.
 On November 26, 2023, Graham passed David Akers' franchise record of 188 regular-season games played for the Eagles.

 On March 9, 2024, Graham signed a one-year contract extension with the Eagles.
-In Week 12, he tore his triceps in the 37-20 win over the Los Angeles Rams, causing him to miss the remainder of the season; prior to the injury, he posted 13 tackles, 3.5 sacks, one forced fumble, 13 QB hurries, and 19 QB pressures.
+In Week 12, he tore his triceps in the 37–20 win over the Los Angeles Rams, causing him to miss the remainder of the season; prior to the injury, he posted 13 tackles, 3.5 sacks, one forced fumble, 13 QB hurries, and 19 QB pressures.
 He was activated off injured reserve on February 8, 2025 in time for Super Bowl LIX.
 In Super Bowl LIX, Graham recorded one tackle in 13 snaps on defense as the Eagles won 40–22 over the Kansas City Chiefs.
 Graham also is one of just four players to appear on both Eagles Super Bowl-winning teams, along with Lane Johnson, Jake Elliott, and Rick Lovato.
 However, Graham also re-tore his triceps during the game and underwent surgery shortly thereafter.

 During a press conference on March 18, 2025, Graham announced his retirement from professional football.
 Graham was one of a dozen Eagles players of the Super Bowl LIX championship team that did not participate in the White House visit in April 2025.

 After the Eagles' defensive line suffered key losses to start the 2025 season, reports began to surface that Graham was considering coming out of retirement.
 On October 20, 2025, it was announced that Graham finalized a contract to return to the Eagles.
+On December 14, 2025, against the Las Vegas Raiders, Graham recorded two sacks of former teammate Kenny Pickett.
+In doing so, Graham became the oldest player in Eagles history to record a sack, passing hall of famer Richard Dent.